(The #1 Thing Bus Drivers Need to Have)

-There are several types of commercial busses, classified by their general use.
+There are several types of commercial buses, classified by their general use.
 There are charter buses, school buses, coach buses and tour buses.
-As each of these types of buses have different roles, different usage and different environments, coverage for each will vary.
+As each of these types of buses has different roles, different usage and different environments, coverage for each will vary.

 What Does Commercial Bus Insurance Cover?

 Similar to auto insurance, commercial bus insurance can be broken up into several types of coverage.
-Due to the large size of a bus, it can cause extensive damages and injuries in an accident, so it is important to evaluate the appropriate limits on your coverage based on the potential costs of an accident.
+Due to its large size, a bus can cause extensive damage and injuries in an accident, so it is important to evaluate the appropriate limits on your coverage based on the potential costs of an accident.

 - Bodily injury: This portion of the liability policy covers the costs of medical care for a driver or passengers in another vehicle involved in the accident.